 - Ack policy (leader vs quorum) controls latency vs durability trade-off.

-- Producer batching and compression are usually key for burst throughput.
+- Producer batching and compression are often essential for burst-heavy traffic.

 - Replication lag should be monitored separately from end-to-end consumer lag.